Key Takeaways

 Guaranteed Minimum Return

 Fixed index annuities guarantee a minimum return that’s credited at the end of the contract’s surrender period.
-This means that when you buy an indexed annuity, you’re guaranteed to receive at least a certain amount of return on your investment.
+This means that when you buy a fixed index annuity, you’re guaranteed to receive at least a certain amount of return on your investment.

-The most common guaranteed minimum return for a fixed index annuity is 3% of 90% of the amount invested, according to the Institute of Business & Finance.
+According to the Institute of Business & Finance, the most common guaranteed minimum return for a fixed index annuity is 3% of 90% of the amount invested.

-If your index performs consistently well, you have the potential to earn a higher return than traditional fixed annuities.
+If your index performs consistently well, you could earn a higher return than traditional fixed annuities, but the amount of interest credited from the underlying index is not guaranteed.

-The guaranteed minimum return helps make fixed index annuities a more reliable source of income.
+The guaranteed minimum return helps make fixed index annuities a more reliable source of growth and income than other riskier products like registered index-linked or variable annuities.
 Many people use fixed index annuities to set up an income stream that allows them to maintain a comfortable lifestyle in retirement.

 Fixed Index Annuities in 2024